-GE Core Modules - Habits of Scientific Thinking
+GE Core Module - Habits of Scientific Thinking

 Why study Habits of Scientific Thinking?

 Habits of Scientific Thinking is designed to provide a basic understanding of how science and technology impact on human activities, contemporary issues and our daily lives.
 This module aims to develop students’ skills in self-directed learning, analysis and communication by delivering core ideas, concepts and principles in scientific fields.

 Scientific thinking is an essential skill that enables students to critically analyse and propose solutions to contemporary problems in science and technology.

 - To equip you with logical thinking skills for whole-person development

 - To nurture problem-solving skills for study and work

 A mixture of teaching and learning approaches and strategies will be adopted to facilitate student learning: